John Wolff's Web Museum

 - Place the latch lifter between the arms of the carry lever, with

-the cut-away section at the top left and the rearward arm under the
+the cut-away section of the hub at the top left.
+Ensure that the longer

-tab on the latch lever.
-Advance wire 6 to the next column and continue
+wire 6 to the next column and continue to the end.

 - Support the front of the machine a few inches off the bench.
 Press